Announcing the Moonwalk Pen

 The menu above gives you access to the boxes.
 Here’s an explanation of each menu item:

-- Fountain Pen Storage Boxes for Sale shows boxes for pens only.
+- Fountain Pen Boxes for Sale shows boxes for pens only.

-- Pen AND Ink Storage Boxes for Sale shows boxes that will hold both pens and ink bottles.
+- Combo Pen & Ink Boxes for Sale shows boxes that will hold both pens and ink bottles.

-- Ink Storage Boxes for Sale shows boxes for ink bottles only.
+- Ink Boxes for Sale shows boxes for ink bottles only.

 - Sold shows boxes I’ve sold and don’t have on hand right now.
 This category may give you some ideas for your box.
 Some that I’ve sold before do come up occasionally, so feel free to ask about them.